Summary for Sitticus distinguendus (Araneae)

 Habitat and ecology

 At the South Essex site the very localised habitat is dry sparsely vegetated ground close to seasonally wet areas on a substrate of fine almost sand-like pulverised fuel ash (PFA) and stony clinker that has a distinctly saline character.
 Here the spider was present in some numbers within a very small localised area.
 In the area immediately adjacent to where the spider has been found salt can often be seen encrusted on the surface and plants such as glasswort Salicornia grow.
 At the Kent site the very sparse, open grassland in which the specimen was collected has developed on a substrate of cement factory flue-ash.
 In terms of soil texture and possibly micro-climate this is likely to be rather similar to the PFA habitat in South Essex.
-The character of the habitat where the spider has been found in Britain appears to have distinct ecological similarities to most of its recorded habitats in Europe, for example grey dune vegetation has high affinities with heathland and chalk grassland vegetation.
+The character of the habitat where the spider has been found in Britain appears to have distinct ecological similarities to most of its recorded habitats in Europe, for example grey dune vegetation has high affinities with heathland and chalk grassland vegetation and seasonally wet habitats.
 In Europe the spider has also been recorded from steppes, salt marshes, sloping shrub-stony steppes, screes and cobble-gramineous stands, a bird cherry stand, stony river banks and taiga edges, larch forests and mountain steppe-semidesert, cliffs and screes and sandy places covered with sparse vegetation.

-Although only first collected in Britain in 2003, the species is unlikely to have been overlooked, and known and potential sites are highly threatened by development in the near future.
+The known and potential sites are highly threatened by development in the near future.

 Management and conservation